hustvl/MSG-Transformer/README.md

 * yacs==0.1.8

 ## Data Preparation
-Please organize your ImageNet dataset as followins.
+Please organize your ImageNet dataset as follows.
 ```
 path/to/ImageNet
 |-train